dkleftogi/AmpliSolve/README.md

 # AmpliSolve

-AmpliSolve, is a new tool for precise error estimation and variant calling in targeted deep sequencing data.
+Identification of single nucleotide variants using position-specific error estimation in deep sequencing data.
 AmpliSolve has been designed specifically for amplicon-based libraries sequenced with the Ion AmpliSeq technology, and it can in principle be applied to other platforms.
 AmpliSolve uses a population of normal samples as a training set to infer position specific, nucleotide specific and strand specific background noise levels, and deploys a Poisson-based statistical model to identify single nucleotide variants.
 We have tested AmpliSolve on circulating tumor DNA (ctDNA) samples sequenced using a custom AmpliSeq panel.

 ## Dependencies and System Requirements